 The summer field program facilitates student research, cultural immersion, service, and travel through team-taught experiential and place-based education strategies.
 The field program traces the historical significance of the Trail of Tears event for the Cherokee Nation and its public interpretation today by leading students along the modern roads atop the historical Northern Land Route.
 Collaborators include the Trail of Tears Association, National Park Service, and the Cherokee Center for Native Health.

 In addition to the regular summer school tuition, students will be asked to contribute an extra $500 for travel expenses.

 Intensive Summer Language Institute (ISLI)

-The Intensive Summer Language Institute offers (SPN 153) Intensive Intermediate Spanish and (SPN 213) Encounters: Hispanic Literature and Culture, an accelerated five-week course on Wake Forest University’s Reynolda Campus.
+The Intensive Summer Language Institute offers (SPA 153) Intensive Intermediate Spanish and (SPA 213) Encounters: Hispanic Literature and Culture, an accelerated five-week course on Wake Forest University’s Reynolda Campus.
 ISLI is designed to develop intermediate proficiency in speaking, listening, reading, and writing.
 The revised program allows students to complete their divisional requirement by the end of the semester.
 Classes offer smaller enrollments to allow for more individualized instruction.

 Summer Management Program (BUS 295, 8 hours/Pass-Fail)

 This intensive program is designed for rising sophomores, rising juniors (non-business majors), and rising seniors (non-business majors) who are interested in acquiring an understanding of fundamental business concepts.
 The integrated curriculum involves study in accounting, finance, management, strategy, marketing, operations, business analytics, human resources, and entrepreneurship, and exposes students to critical issues in today’s business climate.